iPad 9 LTE Button Control Cable Replacement

 Step 38

-- Grab the flat end of your spudger and gently pry up to disconnect the LCD cable press connector.
-Easy does it!
+- Grab the flat end of your spudger and gently pry up to disconnect that LCD cable connector.

 Tools Used